L33dy/typeflow/README.md

 # Mark It

 **Mark It** is a markdown editor with live preview directly in the editor.
-It uses modern web technologies such as HTML, JS or Node.JS and made with Electron.js library.
+It is made with modern web technologies such as HTML, JS or Node.JS.

 ## Features